 The cause of TMJD may be a result of several issues from misaligned teeth to trauma, overuse, teeth grinding to opening the mouth too wide, too often.
 TMJD is a much more common condition than most people realise.
-The British Dental Health Foundation says that something like 1 in 4 people suffer some kind of TMJD symptoms in their life, though not all will seek medical or dental treatment.
+The British Dental Health Foundation says that something like 1 in 4 people suffers some kind of TMJD symptoms in their life, though not all will seek medical or dental treatment.

 For a singer, this can be a very debilitating condition as it impacts on the amount you can open your mouth, which in turn impacts on your tone and volume.
 If it is going through a painful stage it can hamper singing immensely and certainly lessens the joy of singing.
 I have had TMJD for over 20 years and thought I would share my experience and knowledge to date.
 So here is my (edited) response to the teacher: